pav0107/CV/README.md

     - Fixing some broken links.
     - Fixing overspilling texts for when users type longer words.
 - A few optimisations I’ve made:
-    - I noticed that certain identical messages that were seen by users were hard-coded in throughout the code base.
+    - I noticed that certain identical messages that were seen by users were hard-coded throughout the code base.
 I created a ticket for this work, then had the message in one place and referenced it in others.
     - Instead of refreshing the database for every test, I had the database lazily refresh in TestCase, which the other tests extend.
 This meant that we didn’t need to call for a database refresh and this also only happened if the tests touched the database, thereby speeding up the tests.